edexter/population-genetics/Linux_cookbook.md

 ### What is Linux and why do we use it?

 Linux is a Unix-based operating system that dominates scientific computing and bioinformatics.
 Most bioinformatics tools are designed for Linux, high-performance computing clusters run Linux, and the command-line interface provides powerful tools for processing large datasets efficiently.
+Learning to use linux well is the single most effective way to make your bioinformatis work easier, faster, and more reliable.

 ### Installing and configuring Linux on your local machine

-**For practice during this course:**
+**For practice during the first 1-2 classes:**
 - Use [JSLinux](https://bellard.org/jslinux/) in your browser (no installation needed)

 **For your own computer:**